ratwolfzero/hopalong_python/README.md

 The sequence of (x<sub>1</sub>, y<sub>1</sub>), (x<sub>2</sub>, y<sub>2</sub>), ..., (x<sub>n</sub>, y<sub>n</sub>)  coordinates is specified by an initial point (x<sub>0</sub>, y<sub>0</sub>) and three constants a, b, and c.

-A two-pass algorithm is used to compute the hopalong attractor and process it sequentially through straightforward loops.
+A two-pass algorithm is used to compute the Hopalong Attractor and process it sequentially through straightforward loops.

 - The first pass determines the full trajectory extents (minimum and maximum values).

 - The second pass generates the sequence of trajectory points and maps them directly to image pixel coordinates representing the attractor hit pattern information (where the pixel value is > 0).
 Only this information is updated and stored in an image array initialized with zero values.

-This is the general basic principle, and the handling or interpretation of ptxels with multiple hits is briefly explained in the 'Features' section.
+This is the general principle, and the handling or interpretation of ptxels with multiple hits is briefly explained in the 'Features' section.
 Brief explanations regarding benefits of two-pass aproach can be found in the "Performance Optimization" section.

 ## Requirements